A healthy living blog from Marshfield Clinic Health System

 Why developmental milestones are important

 Your child’s pediatrician should closely monitor developmental milestones, like those for fine and gross motor skills.
 If your child is not meeting these milestones, it can help your pediatrician find problems early.
+The earlier your child’s pediatrician can find the problem, the better the outcome is.

 Fine motor skill example: Talking

-Around a year of age, it is average for a child to be able to say mom, dad and a few other words.
+Around one year of age, it is average for a child to be able to say mom, dad and a few other words.
 If they are not able to do this, your child’s pediatrician will try to see if your child can understand words.

 “We try to see if they understand everything.
-If they do, then they possibly just have an expressive problem,” Dr. Arnold said.
+If they do, then they possibly just have an expressive problem,” Dr. Pulvermacher said.
 “If the problem continues to the 15-month check-up, we can recommend speech therapy.”

 Gross motor skill example: Walking